dheeraj2112/Snowflake_Data_Cloud/End to End Project/README.md

 ii.
 Snowsql installed,configured and ready to use with the required connections.

 iii.
-On-Prem Oracle db (configured as an ODBC connection in IICS) with HR schema objects.
-The objects with data can be created from #2 mentioned below, if not available already.
+On-Prem Oracle db HR schema objects exported in CSV format which are the source files for this project.
+The objects export can obtained from step #2 mentioned below, if not available already.

 1.2) Reference Architecture Diagram